-Welcome to the Klutter Koach Gallery.
 Peruse some amazing BEFORE & AFTER photos of spaces transformed.
-For each photo I describe the steps we took to arrive at the ‘After’.
+For each photo, the steps taken to arrive at the ‘After’ photo are noted.

-Described by the client as ‘a monster’ this playroom needed a little TLC.
+Described by the client as “a monster” this playroom needed a little TLC.
 We slayed the beast in 3 hours 15 minutes.
-We unpacked boxes from a recent move, repurposed plastic storage containers, did a good sort-out, and rearranged the furniture.
+Boxes we unpacked from a recent move, plastic storage containers repurposed , a good sort-out, and some rearranging.

 3 large bags of trash and lots of items to re-home.

 This angled space is located under a staircase.
 It was full of boxes that needed unpacking from a move plus other miscellaneous items.
 After unpacking the boxes, it was determined that many of the items were no longer needed and deemed for giveaway.
-We moved the bulky suitcases to the space under the stairs and used the shelving in the closet for the newly unpacked items.
+Bulky suitcases we relocated to the space under the stairs and used the shelving in the closet for the newly unpacked items.
 Many winter coats were discovered in the process which were re-homed to a girls’ home.

 This bookcase was shelving more than books.
-First we downsized unwanted books.
-Next we relocated the games to an empty shelf in another room of the house.
-Then the books were organized by category, like a library.
-I came back for a second round of downsizing and the bottom shelf of encyclopedias was removed as well as other books that belonged to another member of the household who wasn’t present for the first round of sorting.
+First, unwanted books were downsized.
+Next, games were relocated to an empty shelf in another room of the house.
+Then the books were then organized by category, like a library.
+A second round of downsizing included removing the bottom shelf of encyclopedias as well as other books that belonged to another member of the household who wasn’t present for the first round of sorting.
 A local library benefited from our downsizing efforts.

 This unused table was taking space up in a hallway.
 It had become a catch-all for everything.
 (Don’t we all have a flat horizontal purpose that becomes a clutter catch-all?)
-First we cleared the table and moved items to where they belonged.
-Second we found a new location for the table to clear the hallway.
-The plan is that the table will be re-homed.
+First the table was cleared items moved to where they belonged.
+Second, a new location was found for the table to clear the hallway.
+The plan is to eventually give the table away.

 Both the top of the dresser and drawers cleared and emptied.
 Clothes were sorted into categories: “liked” and currently wearing, “liked” but not currently wearing (either because of season or size), and “re-home”.
 The clothes currently being worn were organized in the drawers or closet.
 The other clothes were but in labelled bags and stored on a closet shelf and in under-the-bed storage.

 These kitchen cabinets needed a makeover.
-We put the bagged food items in stackable square or rectangular see-though containers with labels to identify the contents.
+Bagged food items were put in stackable square or rectangular see-though containers with labels to identify the contents.

 This machsan needed a lot of organization.
 The client already had these containers so we made good use of them to sort and categorize.